 How sciatica surgery relieves symptoms

-Sciatica is caused by sciatic nerve compression, which can arise because of a number of anatomical abnormalities within the lower (lumbar or sacral) region of the spine.
-These abnormalities often are related to wear and tear, although traumatic injury might also produce a similar effect.
+Sciatica is caused by sciatic nerve compression, which can arise because of a number of conditions within the lower (lumbar or sacral) region of the spine.
+These issues are often related to wear and tear, although traumatic injury might also produce a similar effect.
 Age-related degenerative spine conditions that could cause sciatic nerve compression include:

 - Herniated discs

 - Bulging discs

 - Spondylolisthesis (vertebral slippage)